sofa-framework/doc/50_Contributing_to_SOFA/50_Add_your_paper_on_HAL.md

+---
+title: Add your paper on HAL
+---

 You want your papers, which rely on SOFA, to be listed on our website?
 Just follow the following explanations for HAL.

 ![](https://www.sofa-framework.org/wp-content/uploads/2016/06/tampon-hal.jpg)